-The tree skirt would be plaid and trimmed with fur (and on sale right now), ready for presents wrapped in polka dots and stripes and tied up with ribbons and bows.
+The tree skirt would be plaid and trimmed with fur, ready for presents wrapped in polka dots and stripes and tied up with ribbons and bows.

 The red cable knit stockings trimmed with fur would be hung by the fireplace.

 Snow tipped trees would line the mantel.